Special clinical interests in benign, urological, gastrointestinal, skin, neurological, head and neck, and Steroetactic Radiosurgery

 Chris has specialised expertise in advanced radiotherapy techniques including stereotactic radiosurgery, stereotactic body radiation therapy, episcleral plaque brachytherapy for choroidal melanoma, and image guided radiation therapy, including IMRT.
 He has also completed training on the use of the CyberKnife® Robotic Radiosurgery System.

 As an expert in his field, Chris has been involved with many notable committees.
-He was chairman of the Radiation Oncology Economics Committee, on the board of the Faculty of Radiation Oncology of the Royal Australian and New Zealand College of Radiologists (RANZCR), and more recently chairman of the Australian Association of Private Radiation Oncology Practices (AAPROP), to name but a few.
+For 10 years until 2017, he was on the Medical Advisory Committee at St John of God Subiaco Hospital.
+He was also chairman of the Radiation Oncology Economics Committee and the Australian Association of Private Radiation Oncology Practices.
+He is a past board member of the Faculty of Radiation Oncology of the Royal Australian and New Zealand College of Radiologists (RANZCR).
 He has also been a guest editor for the International Journal of Stereotactic Radiosurgery.